dotnet/samples/wpf/README.md

 Coming soon!

 ## Additional Samples
-Please visit [WPF Samples](https://www.github.com/Microsoft/wpf-samples) repo for additional WPF Samples that have been updated to target .NET Core 3.0.
+See [WPF Samples](https://www.github.com/Microsoft/wpf-samples) repo for additional WPF samples that have been updated to target .NET Core 3.0.

 ## Getting Started